Release – Cocrystal Pharma, Inc. Announces Closing of Up To $13 Million Registered Direct Offering Priced At-The-Market Under Nasdaq Rules

 Influenza Programs

-Influenza is a major global health threat that may become more challenging to treat due to the emergence of highly pathogenic avian influenza viruses and resistance to approved influenza antivirals.
-Each year there are approximately 1 billion cases of seasonal influenza worldwide, 3-5 million severe illnesses and up to 650,000 deaths, according to the World Health OrganizationOn average, about 8% of the U.S. population contracts influenza each season.
-In addition to the health risk, influenza is responsible for approximately $10.4 billion in direct costs for hospitalizations and outpatient visits for adults in the U.S. annually.
+Each year there are approximately 1 billion cases of seasonal influenza worldwide, 3-5 million severe illnesses and up to 650,000 deathsAbout 8 percent of the U.S. population gets sick from flu each season.
+In addition to the health risk, influenza is responsible for an estimated $10.4 billion in direct medical costs in the U.S. each year.

-• Oral CC-42344 for the treatment of pandemic and seasonal Influenza A infections
+• Oral CC-42344 for the treatment of pandemic and seasonal influenza A

-• Our novel PB2 inhibitor CC-42344 showed excellent in vitro antiviral activity against pandemic and seasonal influenza A strains, as well as strains that are resistant to Tamiflu® and Xofluza®.
+• Our novel PB2 inhibitor CC-42344 showed excellent in vitro activity against pandemic and seasonal influenza A strains, as well as strains that are resistant to Tamiflu® and Xofluza®.

-• In December 2023 we began a randomized, double-blind, placebo-controlled Phase 2a study to evaluate the safety, tolerability, viral and clinical measurements of CC-42344 in influenza A-infected subjects.
+• In December 2023 we began a randomized, double-blind, placebo-controlled Phase 2a human challenge study to evaluate the safety, tolerability, viral and clinical measurements of CC-42344 in influenza A-infected subjects in the United Kingdom, following authorization from the UK Medicines and Healthcare Products Regulatory Agency (MHRA).

 • In May 2024 we completed enrollment in the Phase 2a human challenge study.

-• In June 2024 we reported that in vitro testing showed CC-42344 inhibited the activity of the highly pathogenic avian influenza A (H5N1) PB2 protein that was identified as infecting U.S. dairy cows.
+• In June 2024 we reported that in vitro studies demonstrated CC-42344 inhibits the activity of the highly pathogenic avian influenza A (H5N1) PB2 protein identified in humans exposed to infected dairy cows.

-• Inhaled CC-42344 for the treatment of pandemic and seasonal Influenza A infections
+• Inhaled CC-42344 as prophylaxis and treatment for pandemic and seasonal influenza A

-• Influenza A/B Program
+• Influenza A/B program

 Norovirus Program

-• Oral pan-viral protease inhibitor CDI-988 for the treatment of norovirus and coronavirus infections
+• Oral pan-viral protease inhibitor CDI-988 for the treatment of noroviruses and coronaviruses

-• In July 2024 we reported favorable safety and tolerability results from the SAD cohorts in the Phase 1 study.
+• In July 2024 we reported favorable safety and tolerability results from the single-ascending dose cohorts in the Phase 1 study.

-COVID-19 and Other Coronavirus Programs
+SARS-CoV-2 and Other Coronavirus Program

-By targeting viral replication enzymes and protease, we believe it is possible to develop effective treatments for all diseases caused by coronaviruses including COVID-19, Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+By targeting viral replication enzymes and proteases, we believe it is possible to develop effective treatments for all diseases caused by coronaviruses including SARS-CoV-2 and its variants, Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 CDI-988 showed potent in vitro pan-viral activity against common human coronaviruses, rhinoviruses and respiratory enteroviruses, as well as against noroviruses.
-The global COVID-19 therapeutics market is estimated to exceed $16 billion by the end of 2031.
+The global COVID-19 therapeutics market is estimated to exceed $16 billion annually by the end of 2031.

 • Oral pan-viral protease inhibitor CDI-988 for the treatment of coronaviruses and noroviruses